 Remember, this list evolves as users rate the games within, so head to the game profiles and rate them out of 10 if you'd like to see the rankings below alter.
-All of the above additions are brand new entries in our database, so get rating if you feel they don't deserve to be at the bottom of the list!
+Enjoy!

-The library of SNES games available on Switch as part of the Nintendo Switch Online subscription service is steadily approaching 50 titles, and while it may have a way to go to match the number of NES games on the service, there are plenty of Super NES gems to enjoy on Switch.
+The library of SNES games available on Switch as part of the Nintendo Switch Online subscription service now stands at over 50 titles, and while it may lag behind the number of NES games on the service, there are plenty of Super NES gems to enjoy on Switch.